 - November 11: Veterans Day

-There are over 300 campsites within Joshua Tree National Park.
-Some are nestled between the large rocs and some are a bit more out of the way.
+There are over 300 campsites scattered within Joshua Tree National Park.
+Some are nestled between the large rocks and some are a bit more off the beaten path.

 As mentioned earlier, there is no running water or electricity at any of the campsites.
-Be sure to pack everything you need (and remember to Pack It in / Pack it out and brush up on the Leave No Trace Principles, too!)
+Be sure to pack everything you need for your visit.

 6. Consider Taking a Class or a Guided Tour.

 Joshua Tree is a haven for rock climbers and hikers.
-I used to climb fairly regularly, and this was easily one of the best spots for rock climbing in Southern California.
+I used to go rock climbing fairly regularly, and this was easily one of the best spots I’ve experienced.

-For anyone well-versed in climbing, you will enjoy tackling some of the 8,000 climbing routes to choose from.
-This is truly a world-class climbing destination and offers all of the traditional-style crack, slab, and steep face climbing you could ever want.
+For anyone well-versed in climbing, you can enjoy more than 8,000 climbing routes to choose from.
+This is truly a world-class climbing destination.

 Never tried it?
 No problem!
-If nothing in that last paragraph made sense to your brain, that doesn’t mean you can’t get out there and try it.
 Day classes are regularly offered where you can learn from a pro.
+Check out this page for climbing updates and closures.

-7. Don’t Forget to Explore the Town of Joshua Tree.
+7. Don’t Skip the Town of Joshua Tree.

 Prefer vegan and vegetarian food?
 They have it.
 Need to get some crystals or sage?
 They have it.
 Want to check out an off-beat art gallery?
 They have it.

-If you do decide to camp in the park – and I wholeheartedly think that you should – don’t forget to look up.
+If you do go camping in the park – and I wholeheartedly think that you should – don’t forget to look up.
 There is world-class stargazing here, and that’s not just my opinion!

-In 2017, Joshua Tree was designated an International Dark Sky Park (which the nearby Anza Borrego Desert State Park has also has earned, fyi.)
+In 2017, Joshua Tree was designated an International Dark Sky Park (as is the nearby Anza Borrego Desert State Park, fyi.)

-This is a testament to the incredible night sky and the lack of light pollution in the area.
-If this is something that interests you, remember that the East side of the park is the place to be.
-Here there is very little light pollution whatsoever, since the closest major city to the East is Phoenix, Arizona.
-(And even that is roughly 300 miles away!)
+This is a testament to the lack of light pollution in the area, since it is far enough from the big SoCal cities.
+And, the East side of the park is often considered the best place to be, since the closest major city to the east is Phoenix, Arizona.

 9. All of the “Tourist Spots” Are Worth the Visit.